lfost42/BrailleSymbols/README.md

 - FosterPi API provides authentication using Linkedin OAuth 2.0.

 PLANNED UPDATES
-- Create a service that scrapes symbols from the iceb database
+- Create a service that scrapes symbols from the ICEB database
-- Create a service that adds uniqe symbols to the database
+- Create a service that adds unique symbols to the database
 - Create a service that sorts symbols into ascii-braille order

 ## USER INTERFACE
-A dashboard that allowed CRUD operations on records in teh Braille Special Symbols database.
+A dashboard that enables CRUD operations on records in the Braille Special Symbols database.

 ## LOGIC DESIGN
 BrailleSymbolsAPI provides access to the database.
-FosterPi API provides authentication so that only authorized users can access and modify the database.
+FosterPi API provides authentication to limit who can access and modify the database.

 ## DATA DESIGN
 AsciiModel - ascii characters that make up a symbols, one-to-many relationship with SpecialSymbols